barumau/pandunia/eng/104_viselexi.md

 – refers to women, men and people of other genders alike.
 It is a gender-neutral personal pronoun and it treats everyone equally.

+The singular 2nd person pronoun **tu** can be used in all situations, both formal and informal, regardless of differences in social status and age of the speakers.
+In this way it is similar to Swedish _du_.
+However, some speakers may prefer to use **tu** only with family and intimate friends.
+Then its usage is comparable to German _du_, French _tu_, Russian _ты_ (ty) and Hindi _tū_.

+It is always acceptable to use the plural pronoun **yu** instead of the singular pronoun **tu**.

 There are three first-person plural pronouns.
 **yumi**
 is the inclusive *we* that includes the audience: 'you, I and other people'.